raindogdance/FAQ/whirlpool.md

 Yes.
 In the 0.01 BTC Pool you can deposit 1 BTC which will be split into 100 separate UTXO's.
 The cost is the same as mixing in the 0.05 BTC pool but in this pool the bitcoin will be split into 20 UTXO's.

-### How do I connect my own full node to Whirlpool?
+### How do I join a pool?

-You need to connect Whirlpool to your DOJO (another free piece of software produced by the developers of Samourai Wallet).
-This will be possible soon.
+With the `Deposit` tab selected, you will see a list of bech32 UTXOs available on the right hand side of the screen

+1. Press the red Tx0 button on the far right side of a confirmed UTXO to open the pool selection screen
+2. Select a miner fee profile, the higher you pay in miner fees the quicker your UTXOs will confirm, and the quicker your cycle will complete.
+3. Select a pool, you generally want to choose the largest pool you can based on the amount of the UTXO you are cycling.
+4. Select a target number of cycle, this can be left as 1 as you can later cycle these UTXOs manually.
+If you set a number higher than 1 the UTXOs will be cycled automatically until they reach the target.
+5. Press the red Tx0 button on the bottom of the pop up modal to begin the process.

 ### It's not mixing!

 This is still a BETA, adoption is low at the moment meaning mixing is happening slowly.
 It is possible that there are mixes but that you have been unlucky and not randomly selected.
 As adoption grows this issue will disappear.
+See the [Errors section](#Errors) if you have any displayed errors.

 ### Priority